Sailors from the Market Rasen area who died serving their country. Market Rasen Town War Memorial has two Sailors listed-

 Market Rasen Mail Report December 22nd 1917

-The newspaper is in bad condition so here is a copy
+The newspaper is in a bad condition so here is a copy

 That the navy boys appreciate the parcels sent to them in connection with the recent whist drive and dance is evidenced by the letters of thanks received by the hon.
 Secretary (Mr Searby.
 They all express their gratefulness, and Seaman WE Bottomley, writing from the “Royal Sovereign” says he was sure he would enjoy the contents of the box as everything looked so nice.